bismuthfoundation/devkit/README.md

 Currently runs off the local database, API planned in the future.

-Requires Bismuth essentials module, you can hack it by changing sys.path.append("d:/bismuth") to your path to essentials.py
+Requires Bismuth essentials module, you can hack it by changing sys.path.append("d:/bismuth") to your path to folder with essentials.py

 Devkit is controlled from interface.py